How to write a business plan for a lighting equipment manufacturer?

 2. The presentation of the company

-As you build your manufacturer of lighting equipment business plan, the second section deserves attention as it delves into the structure and ownership, location, and management team of your company.
+As you build your lighting equipment manufacturer business plan, the second section deserves attention as it delves into the structure and ownership, location, and management team of your company.

 In the structure and ownership part, you'll provide valuable insights into the legal structure of the business, the identities of the owners, and their respective investments and ownership stakes.
 This level of transparency is vital, particularly if you're seeking financing, as it clarifies which legal entity will receive the funds and who holds the reins of the business.